Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/IO_Design/Multi_bank_source_synchronous_design/README.md

 5. Click **OK** after reviewing the settings.
 The IP is now customized and the Generate the Output Products prompt appears.
 Set the Synthesis Option to **Out of context per IP** and then click **Generate** to launch the design run for the newly generated ILA core.
 </details>

-<h2>Block Design with Versal CIPS to generate the PDI</h2>
+## Block Design with Versal CIPS to generate the PDI

 <details>
    <summary>Click to expand</summary>

 In order to generate the PDI for a Versal device, the design needs to be built with the Control, Interfaces, and Processing Systems (CIPS) IP.
 The CIPS IP is the software interface around the Versal processing system.
 The Versal family consists of a system-on-chip (SoC) style integrated processing system (PS) and a programmable logic (PL) unit, NoC, and AI Engine providing an extensible and flexible SoC solution on a single die.
-In the Versal ACAP SOC architecture, the ILA and VIO IPs  require a debug hub IP in order to function.
+In the Versal  Adaptive SoC  architecture, the ILA and VIO IPs  require a debug hub IP in order to function.
 This debug hub IP must in turn be connected to the CIPS processor.
 A few additional blocks provide necessary clocking, reset, and NOC connectivity required for the debug IP to operate correctly.

 Follow the steps below to create the Block Design: